Hiring a 360 Photographer? What You Need to Know

 Just as you should know which areas you definitely want in your 360 virtual tour, know which areas your 360 photographer should avoid.
 Maybe your downstairs office space is under renovation and the 360 photographer should capture that at a later time.
 Or perhaps there are occupied units that should definitely be omitted from the tour.

 No matter what, having someone on site walk with the photographer will fare better than allowing the photographer to wander aimlessly around the property.
-Though our photographers are trained to shoot the areas included on the shot list, having someone present to at least walk the photographer around prior to the shoot can avoid any unwanted shots.
+Though our virtual tour photographers are trained to shoot the areas included on the shot list, having someone present to at least walk the photographer around prior to the shoot can avoid any unwanted shots.

 5. A 360 photographer is a trained professional